One in a Million (Malaysian TV series): Auditions

-Central Elimination and Knock-out
+Central elimination and knock-out

-Contestants who passed the auditions are split into groups in the Central Elimination.
+Contestants who passed the auditions are split into groups in the central elimination.
 Contestants are asked to perform in front of the judges again and are narrowed down to forty.

-The Top 40 contestants are put through the 'Blind Test' and 'Style/Presentation' Test.
-In the 'Blind Test', the contestants had to perform behind a screen.
-In the 'Style/Presentation' round, two guest judges judge the style and presentation of each contestant.
+The top 40 contestants are put through blind and style/presentation tests.
+In the 'blind test', the contestants had to perform behind a screen.
+In the 'style/presentation' round, two guest judges judge the style and presentation of each contestant.

-The 20 contestants who moved forward are ranked according to their performances.
-The contestants ranked Top 10 must then pick an opposing contestant from the Bottom 10 to compete against.
-Out of these 10 pairs, only one contestant from each pair may move on as decided by the judges.
+The 20 contestants who move forward are ranked according to their performances.
+The contestants ranked in the top 10 must then pick an opposing contestant from the Bottom 10 to compete against.
+Out of these 10 pairs, only one contestant from each pair may move on, as decided by the judges.

 Finals

-The finals last ten weeks during which each of the Final 12 contestants perform one song each week.
-The format changes with contestants singing two songs each week when there are only four contestants remaining.
+The finals last ten weeks during which each of the final 12 contestants perform one song each week.
+The format changes, with contestants singing two songs each week when there are only four contestants remaining.
 After each contestant has performed, the judges comment on their performance, usually focusing on vocal ability and stage presence.
 Once all the contestants have appeared, the voting lines open at the end of the show and the viewers vote to keep singers on the show or off.
-The judges, from this point on, serve almost entirely in an advisory capacity, with no direct influence on the results.
+From this point on, the judges serve almost entirely in an advisory capacity, with no direct influence on the results.

 The results are only announced a week later on the following episode before the performances.

-The winner receives a RM 1 million record deal with the record label Monkey Bone and will be managed by a management unit called The 8 Unit.
+The winner receives a RM1 million record deal with the record label Monkey Bone and will be managed by a management unit called he 8 Unit.